BillZhou233/BillZhou233/README.md

 <details><summary><b>More Information</b></summary>

-- Prefer to use [Visual Studio Code](https://code.visualstudio.com/) with WSL in Windows 10.
+- Prefer to use [Visual Studio Code](https://code.visualstudio.com/) with WSL1 in Windows 10.
 - May use some Linux distros with Hyper-V or VMware as well.
 - Like playing Rhythm Games, and sometimes make custom charts ~~and abandon them halfways~~.
 - Could be a little sensitive to text format standards such as the usage of space.